kairos-io/kairos/docs/content/_index.md

 # C3os

-C3OS is a lightweight Kubernetes-focused GNU/Linux derivative built with [Elemental-toolkit](https://github.com/rancher/elemental-toolkit) that optionally supports automatic node discovery, automatic role assignment and optionally VPN out of the box with no kubernetes networking configuration required.
+C3OS is a lightweight Kubernetes-focused GNU/Linux derivative built with [Elemental-toolkit](https://github.com/rancher/elemental-toolkit) that optionally supports automatic node discovery, automatic role assignment and optionally VPN out of the box with no Kubernetes networking configuration required.

 C3OS can also create multi-nodes Kubernetes cluster with [k3s](https://k3s.io) that connects autonomously in a hybrid P2P mesh VPN which bridges nodes without any central server, also behind nat, or it can be just used standalone as a k3s server.